Social Giving: The Fundraising Guide for Nonprofits

 Let’s get started.

-What is social giving?
+What is social media fundraising?

-How is social giving evolving?
+How is social media fundraising evolving?

 The Third Shift in Fundraising